Teaching and Writing about Non-Dual Self Inquiry/ Jnana Yoga

 I gained direct knowledge of my true Self/Witness/Awareness through Advaita in 2012.
 I have written about it in my article “Self inquiry and insight into one’s true nature in Advaita“.
 I am indebted to Advaita teacher James Swartz, whose writings on the internet helped me get Self Knowledge.
 Prior to this, I had read the basics of Advaita Vedanta for merely a month.
 All my previous work with J Krishnamurti’s teachings had helped me negate most of the falsity.
 The final nudge required by Advaita was – Tat Tvam Asi : Thou Are That.
 It meant, I had to stop seeking truth as an object and understand the subject: my true Self/Witness/Awareness as the ultimate reality.
 This happens through an insight called the akhandakara vritti.

-Therefore, the path of self inquiry/Jnana Yoga I took is a combination of J Krishnamurti, the traditional paths of Advaita called Vivartavada of Shankaracharya followed by Ajativada of Gaudapada/Direct Path by Sri Atmananda Krishna Menon as unfolded by Greg Goode in his books.
+Therefore, the path of self inquiry/Jnana Yoga I pursued, is a combination of J Krishnamurti, the traditional paths of Advaita called Vivartavada of Shankaracharya followed by Ajativada of Gaudapada/Direct Path by Sri Atmananda Krishna Menon as unfolded by Greg Goode in his books.

 A Short Note on My Path of Self Inquiry